Hello, hola, hi!

 I guess that you know a lot of these people, maybe you are even one of them, who are constantly busy, they never stop doing things, keeping their mind busy to feel alive!
 They say « I didn't even had the time to breath today! » and in fact, they simply just didn't took the time to live that day!
 Isn't it totally insane!?
 Chances are that, at some point, they will sort of "explode", and will really, really need to stay in bed for 48 hours straight or something!
 And it's not surprising.

-« The same way a musician regularly needs to stop playing and tune up his instrument if he wants to keep playing in tune, we, too, sometimes needs to take a break in order to live harmoniously. » — Christophe André
+« The same way a musician regularly needs to stop playing and tune up his instrument if he wants to keep playing in tune, we, too, sometimes need to take a break in order to live harmoniously. » — Christophe André

 By the way, you have to know that many psychotherapy techniques suggests to find answers in your body.
 You can observe but also interact with your body's feelings, your felt sense, and access to a lot of informations on yourself through your body.
 It's a wide opened door on your unconscious, which is the most viable source of true answers and an amazing source of inspiration for creative people!